RyoSpiralArchitect/sr-dual-brain-llm/README.md

-# Spiral Dual Brain LLM
+# SpiralReality Dual Brain LLM

 The **Spiral Dual Brain LLM** experiment explores how a pair of cooperative language-model agents can solve complex tasks by emulating the interaction between the human left and right hemispheres.
 A lightweight orchestrator ("left brain") owns the primary conversation with a user, while a specialist agent ("right brain") can be summoned on demand through a configurable communication layer called the *corpus callosum*.
 Shared episodic memory keeps the context synchronized so both agents work from the same knowledge.